csci104/site/_includes/writeups/counting2.md

  **3**.
 Consider that one way to categorize Pokemon cards is into water type, fire type, and all other types.

  - **3.1**.
 You have a total 21 Pokemons, out of which 7 are water type and 5 are fire type.
-How many combinations of 3 Pokemon cards (the order they are selected does not matter) exist such that none of the following occur: a selection has at least two fire types and a selection has at least two water types.
+How many combinations of 3 Pokemon cards (the order they are selected does not matter) exist such that a selection has neither two or more fire types NOR two or more water types.

  - **3.2**.
 Your friend sends you 10 random Pokemon cards.
 How many different combinations exist of their types: water, fire, and other?